The Samsung Galaxy S20 allows for control over the system updates by enabling or disabling the auto-update.

 The option is available on all Galaxy S20 smartphone versions, including the S20 Plus and S20 Ultra.

-Once the option is set, the phone will need to be restarted for it to go into effect.
+Once it is set, the smartphone will need to be restarted for it to go into effect.

 This option is one of many to turn off auto-updates which varies across cell provides.